traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11i.client-grid-with-custom-dropdown-filter.answers.md

  4. Turn on filters on *ALL* columns
      a.
 Add a class variable:  textFilterParams
+       -- The type is ITextFilterParams
+       -- Tell it to only show the "Contains" and "Not Contains" options -- Tell it to make the filters case-insensitive -- Tell it to add a debounce time of 200 msec

              // Customize the filters (when turned on) private textFilterParams: ITextFilterParams = {